coolshell-in/Main/content/en/docs/Marketing/1-0-overview-brand-media-marketing.md

 **Brand, Advertising, Media, Communication, Public Relations, Publicity, Culture, Market, Sales, Marketing**

-There are too many concepts related to above, which are often confused by practitioners of the industry.
-In order to get more illegal profits, it is easier to defraud laymen and the innocent or ignorant public.
+There are many concepts related to the above, which are often confused by practitioners in the industry.
+This confusion makes it easier to deceive laymen and the innocent or ignorant public for illegal profits.

-In order to clear the source, we searched for reliable information from modern Western business subjects to clarify its definition, connotation, and extension, As well as the structure and framework.
+To clarify, we searched for reliable information from modern Western business subjects to define the connotation, denotation, structure, and framework of these concepts.

-Since then, ordinary people can start from 0 and quickly enter into regular marketing and sales.
-All related activities are collectively referred to as marketing as a concept here.
+From this point forward, ordinary people can start from scratch and quickly engage in regular marketing and sales.
+All related activities are collectively referred to as "marketing" as a concept here.

 ## Brand